Cheap Thrills: Effective Amortized Optimization Using Inexpensive Labels: Problem formulation

-typically using a smaller or adaptive $\rho$ compared to \eqref{eq:merit}.
-This task-based formulation decouples training cost from solver complexity and has been widely explored in differentiable optimization and physics-informed learning \cite{gould2016differentiating,agrawal2019differentiable,amos2017optnet}.
+By avoiding labels, this decouples training cost from the complexity of the numerical solver, and has been widely explored in differentiable optimization and physics-informed learning \cite{gould2016differentiating,agrawal2019differentiable,amos2017optnet}.

-\textbf{Failure Modes and Objective Mismatch.} Both SL and SSL rely on surrogate objectives to improve numerical conditioning and facilitate training of over-parameterized networks.
-However, SL depends critically on the availability and quality of labeled data, which can be expensive to obtain.
-For SSL, as softened approximations approach the indicator function, the resulting objectives become increasingly ill-conditioned or non-smooth, posing challenges for gradient-based learning.
-Introducing additional regularization or relaxing constraints may ease optimization but can lead to objective mismatch.
-As shown in \cref{fig:socp_loss_merit_landscape} and \cref{fig:socp:pretraining}, such surrogate losses often induce more favorable landscapes but may no longer coincide with the true task specification \eqref{eq:learn_equi_merit}, which is itself difficult to optimize, especially under hard constraints.
+\textbf{Failure modes and objective mismatch.} Both SL and SSL rely on surrogate losses \eqref{eq:sl_obj} \& \eqref{eq:ssl_obj} to improve numerical conditioning and facilitate learning of over-parameterized networks ($\rho_{\text{SL}} \approx \rho_{\text{SSL}} \ll \rho_{\text{merit}}$).
+However, SL critically depends on data, with low-quality labels commonly leading to task failures.
+On the other hand, stronger feasibility in SL and SSL typically requires increasing \(\rho\).
+As \(\rho \to +\infty\), the objective becomes increasingly ill-conditioned or non-smooth, making training difficult and often impeding convergence to high-quality solutions.
+End-to-end hard-constrained approaches such as \cite{donti2021dc3, nguyen2025fsnet} avoid large \(\rho\) by introducing iterative repair layers; however, these components induce complicated training dynamics that can also hinder consistent performance (see Appendix~\ref{app:sec:discussion}).
+Thus, both soft- and hard-constrained methods face training challenges, albeit for different reasons.
+While additional regularization or constraint relaxation may ease training, they introduce objective mismatch.
+As shown in Figures~\ref{fig:socp_loss_merit_landscape}~and~\ref{fig:socp:average_merit_epochs}~(left), training losses may produce more favorable optimization landscapes, but no longer align with the true task-aligned merit loss $\mathcal{M}$ \eqref{eq:learn_equi_merit_loss}, which itself is never directly optimized due to challenging landscapes, especially when hard constraints or PDEs are enforced.

-\section{Self-Supervision from Supervised Warm-Starting via Cheap Labels}
+\section{Self-supervision from supervised warm-starting via cheap labels}

-The chicken-and-egg problem of SL and the fragility of pure SSL motivate a simple strategy that combines the strengths of both.
-As in \cref{fig:Overview}, we propose a three-stage pipeline:
+The chicken-and-egg problem of SL and the fragility of pure SSL motivate an intuitive, principled strategy that combines the strengths of both.
+As shown in Figure~\ref{fig:Overview}, we propose a three-stage pipeline: